HamStudy/examtools-docs/content/docs/arrl/greeter-script.md

 * Now please click on https://exam.tools/portal/applicant/N2YGK/#### replacing XXXX with your PIN.
    * _CVE makes sure VEs are assigned to the candidate_
    * _CVE approves starting candidate._
-* We are going to start recording now.
-   * _CVE: Start recording locally and make sure in gallery view._
 * Have you used hamstudy.org to practice?
    * No - give quick tutorial
 * If you need to look away, move around, etc. please inform us first.
 Just shout out and we'll unmute and respond shortly.
 We'll all be turning off our video and audio but will be watching and listening.